avalokkumar/developer-notes/proxies.md

 * **HAProxy Example:**
 - For a highly available web application, HAProxy can monitor the health of backend servers and distribute traffic based on server availability.
 HAProxy configuration involves specifying backend servers, defining a backend section, and configuring load balancing algorithms.

+### Benefits of reverse proxies.

+#### 1. Load Balancing:

+Distributes incoming traffic across multiple backend servers, ensuring optimal resource utilization and preventing server overload.

+#### 2. Enhanced Performance:

+Caches frequently accessed content, reducing server load and improving response times for subsequent requests.
+Compresses and optimizes content before delivering it to clients, reducing bandwidth consumption and enhancing performance.

+#### 3. Security and Access Control:

+Acts as a security perimeter, protecting backend servers from direct exposure to the internet.
+Enforces access control policies, authenticates users, and filters out malicious traffic.

+#### 4. SSL Termination:

+Handles SSL/TLS encryption and decryption, relieving backend servers from the computational overhead of encryption.
+Simplifies SSL certificate management and reduces the load on backend resources.

+#### 5. High Availability:

+Monitors the health of backend servers and routes traffic to healthy servers, ensuring continuous service availability.

+#### 6. Content Switching:

+Routes requests to different backend servers based on various criteria, allowing for flexible traffic management.

+#### 7. Protocol Conversion:

+Translates protocols, enabling clients and backend servers to communicate using different protocols.

+#### 8. Microservices and API Gateway:

+Manages incoming API requests, enforces security policies, and handles traffic distribution to different microservices.

+#### 9. Geographical Load Balancing:

+Distributes traffic based on geographical locations, ensuring that users are connected to servers in their proximity for reduced latency.

+#### 10. Web Acceleration:

+Serves cached content directly to clients, reducing round-trip times and optimizing content delivery.

+#### 11. Application Firewalling:

+Inspects incoming traffic for vulnerabilities, malicious patterns, and anomalous behavior, protecting applications from attacks.

+#### 12. Single Point of Entry:

+Provides a centralized entry point for external clients, allowing for centralized access control and monitoring.

+#### 13. Rate Limiting and Throttling:

+Enforces rate limits on incoming requests, preventing abuse and ensuring fair usage of resources.

+#### 14. Authentication and Single Sign-On (SSO):

+Authenticates users and implements Single Sign-On across multiple services, streamlining user experience and maintaining security.

+#### 15. Compliance and Auditing:

+Logs incoming and outgoing traffic, aiding in compliance auditing, forensic analysis, and tracking user interactions.

+#### 16. Global Server Load Balancing (GSLB):

+Distributes traffic based on server location and availability, optimizing performance across regions.

+#### 17. Authentication Offloading:

+Offloads authentication tasks from backend servers, enhancing server performance and scalability.

+#### 18. API Transformation and Aggregation:

+Transforms or aggregates multiple APIs into a unified interface, simplifying client consumption and managing APIs efficiently
 ---

 ## Forward Proxies: